 I'm not all that happy with the post office lately!
 If this continues, I may end up switching to UPS or FedEx.

 I seem to be having a problem receiving international mail, especially from Germany.
 I'm not sure what's going on.
-The post office claims the sorting facility is backed up because of last winter's storms.

 I started looking things up, and discovered a lot of upsetting things!

 This is the mail lady who just stopped and dumped the mail in the dumpster:

 Then, there was the Brooklyn mail guy who just didn't deliver all the mail.
 They found it in his car!

 And, the Detroit mail dumped in an alley: